 In addition, almost one-quarter (23%) have experienced sexual coercion during their career, which is defined as fundraisers being asked or pressured by their employers to put themselves in a position where they would be vulnerable to sexual harassment in order to secure gifts, including dressing attractively.

 The report asked respondents the degree to which they agreed their organizations had taken “sufficient steps to prevent” harassment and other issues.
-While almost 80% agreed their organizations had taken sufficient steps with regards to workplace violence, harassment based on race, and sexual harassment, just 70% agreed when asked if organization took sufficient steps to prevent workplace bullying.
+While almost 80% agreed their organizations had taken sufficient steps in regard to workplace violence, harassment based on race, and sexual harassment, just 70% agreed when asked if organization took sufficient steps to prevent workplace bullying.

 “There’s been a lot of data produced about the challenges charities and fundraisers face in battling harassment, bias, bullying and discrimination, but very little on actual ways and steps that we can help address and prevent these issues,” said Mike Geiger, president and CEO of the Association of Fundraising Professionals.
 “This report changes that and not only provides more updated information, but also delivers an organizational self-assessment checklist and roleplay scenarios so we can all begin to create cultures that support fundraisers and all staff.”